ucsb-dreamlab/twarc/workedex.md

 ### _noretweets.py_

+Next, we can remove retweets from our dataset.

     python utils/noretweets.py nh_dod.jsonl > nh_dod_noretweets.jsonl

 *Note: for the current dataset, this will just return our original dataset since there are no retweets*

 ### _sensitive.py_

+This utility will allow us to filter by the presence or absense of sensitive content in tweets.

     python utils/sensitive.py nh_dod.jsonl > nh_dod_sensitive.jsonl

 Column R is the variable possibly_sensitive, a boolean value (TRUE or FALSE) representing whether the tweet is considered sensitive.
 This first image is the dataset before running the utility sensitive.py.